W-Tran/W-Tran.github.io/index.md

 ### Customer Lifetime Value modelling and Customer Segmentation

+Use RFM summary statistics combined with a BG/NBD model to forecast the number of transactions customers will make as well as the total value of the transactions in a future period.
+Using the RFM of each customer, perform customer segmentation to figure out who the best customers are and briefly discuss some potential marketing strategies.

 ### Predicting next purchase day (Survival analysis as a Classification problem)

 ### Customer Churn prediction